orbiktech/cursor-codespaces-extension/README.md

      - 🟢 Green circle = Available
      - 🔴 Red circle = Shutdown
      - 🟡 Yellow spinning = Starting/Other states
+   - **Note:** If GitHub CLI is not installed, you'll see installation instructions with a link to download it

 3. **Connect to a Codespace**
    - Click on any Codespace in the list